-In short, ‘Wild Geese’ is a poem, which you can read in full here, written by Mary Oliver that expresses what one must do in order to lead a good life.
+In short, ‘Wild Geese’ is a poem, written by Mary Oliver, that expresses what one must do in order to lead a good life.
 The speaker, presumably Oliver, is talking directly to her reader, imploring them to not worry so much about being good; rather, the reader should be true to nature and the beauty found in it.
 Throughout the poem, Oliver uses the word “you” to speak to the reader, which lends an intimate, almost urgent air about the work.

 Structure of Wild Geese

 Structurally, there is not much to the poem.
 It is comprised of only one stanza and eighteen lines.
 The simplicity of its structure seems to reflect the themes of nature that are so prevalent throughout the work.